 Establishing and developing relationships with parents and carers is a central part of our philosophy.
 Children learn best when the school and parents work together and we value the contribution that parents make to our school and endeavour to provide many opportunities for quality collaboration.

 The Link Primary provides an outstanding education for pupils with communication difficulties in terms of the effective strategies based on strong practitioner research and the holistic curriculum offer that promotes strong personal and social education as well cognitive development.
 We are pleased that the outstanding judgements have been ratified by OFSTED over three consecutive inspections.

 This is a very exciting and pivotal moment in the lives of St Dominic’s, Brantridge and Grafham Grange schools.
-Academy conversion under the sponsorship of OHC&AT will help secure their futures and, no doubt, lead to better outcomes for pupils and students, families and carers, staff and all stakeholders.
-We are looking forward to a bright future as part of the OHC&AT family.
+Academy conversion under the sponsorship of Orchard Hill College Academy Trust will help secure their futures and, no doubt, lead to better outcomes for pupils and students, families and carers, staff and all stakeholders.

 Ken Cowdery, Chair of Governors